rhysd/actionlint/docs/usage.md

 `-format` option can flexibly format error messages with [Go template syntax][go-template].

-Before explaning the formatting details, let's see some examples.
+Before explaining the formatting details, let's see some examples.

 #### Example: Serialized into JSON